botpress/botpress/docs/recipes/embedding.md

 </script>
 ```

-# Changing the look and feel of the Webchat
+# Customizing the look and feel of the Webchat

-Webchat view is customizable, and you can change it by passing additional params to `init` function:
+The Webchat view is customizable by passing additional params to the `init` function, below are the options available:

 ```js
 window.botpressWebChat.init({